-Columbia Visitation Lawyer
+Columbia Child Visitation Rights Attorney

 The non-custodial parent has visitation rights in South Carolina, usually decided during child custody arrangements.
 The courts encourage both parents to actively participate in their child's upbringing, which is integral to their healthy development.
 When children grow up spending quality time with both parents, they are often better off mentally, emotionally, and physically.